Metastability for the contact process on the preferential attachment graph: Preliminaries

 The children of $v$ are $(v,1)$,\ldots,$(v,m_v)$, $(v,m_v+1)$,\ldots,$(v,m_v+q_{v})$, the first $m_v$'s are of type $L$ and the remaining ones are of type $R$.
 Conditionally on $x_v$, $x_{(v,1)},\ldots,x_{(v,m_v)}$ are i.i.d. uniform random variable in $[0,x_v]$, and $x_{(v,m_v+1)},\ldots,$ $ x_{(v,m_v+q_v)}$ are the points of the Poisson point process on $[x_v,1]$ with intensity

-This procedure defines inductively an infinite rooted tree $(T,o)$, which is called the P\'olya-point graph and $(x_v)_{v \in T}$ is called the P\'olya-point process. \end{itemize} For any vertex $v$ in a graph $G$ and any integer $R$, we call $B_G(v,R)$ the ball of radius $R$ around $v$ in $G$, which contains all vertices at distance smaller than or equal to $R$ from $v$ and all edges connecting them. \begin{theo} \cite[Theorem 2.2.]{BBCS2} Assume that the random graph $G_n$ is constructed as in Theorem \ref{tb}.
+This procedure defines inductively an infinite rooted tree $(T,o)$, which is called the P\'olya-point graph and $(x_v)_{v \in T}$ is called the P\'olya-point process. \end{itemize} For any vertex $v$ in a graph $G$ and any integer $R$, we call $B_G(v,R)$ the ball of radius $R$ around $v$ in $G$, which contains all vertices at distance smaller than or equal to $R$ from $v$ and all edges connecting them. \begin{theo} \cite[Theorem 2.2]{BBCS2} Assume that the random graph $G_n$ is constructed as in Theorem \ref{tb}.
 Let $u$ be a vertex chosen uniformly at random in $G_n$ and let $R$ be some fixed constant.
-Then $B_{G_n}(u, R)$ converges weakly to the ball $B_T(o,R)$ in the P\'olya-point graph. \end{theo}
+Then $B_{G_n}(u, R)$ converges weakly to the ball $B_T(o,R)$ in the P\'olya-point graph. \end{theo} Note that in \cite{BBCS2} the authors prove this theorem for $m \geq 2$.
+For $m=1$, recently, in \cite{BMR} the authors show that the local limit of preferential attachment graph is always the P\'olya-point graph regardless the initial (seed) graph (in our case, the initial graph contains two vertices $v_1, v_2$ and one edge connecting them).

 Now we introduce some notation.
 We call $\pn$ a probability measure on a space in which the random graph $G_n$ is defined together with the contact process.
 Since we will fix $\lambda$, we omit it in the notation.
 We also call $\mathbb{P}$ a probability measure on a space in which the P\'olya-point graph as well as the contact process are defined.